What is Gastroesophageal reflux (GER)?

-Typically, GER happens when there is a problem with the lower esophageal sphincter (LES), the muscle that opens to let food enter into the stomach and then closes to keep it there.
+Typically, GERD (gastroesophageal reflux disease) happens when there is a problem with the lower esophageal sphincter (LES), the muscle that opens to let food enter into the stomach and then closes to keep it there.
 If this muscle relaxes too often or for too long, stomach contents flow back up into the esophagus, causing vomiting or discomfort (“heartburn”).

 Infants with GER can have varied symptoms but common symptoms include:

 - frequent vomiting or “spitting up